micahcowan/bobbin/README.md

 ]EY THE
 ```

 Our advice is to refrain from using the Esc key at line inputs.
+If you want to copy/re-enter a line, it's usually easier just to use your terminal's copy/paste feature!

 The developer prefers `--simple-input apple` over `--simple-input canonical` for two reasons: (a) it is visually much closer to what the emulated Apple is actually seeing/processing, and (b) it keeps the interface experience perfectly consistent, in the event that a program is using it's own bespoke line-input routine (which **bobbin** cannot detect).
 Since, in `apple` mode, no distinction is attempted between handling normal keypresses, versus handling a line of input, those two cases do not differ.